Chivas Logo

 Meaning and History

 Until 1908, Chivas was called Union because the team had players of different nationalities.
 Then, it was renamed Club Deportivo Guadalajara and started recruiting only Mexicans.
 This defined the history of its subsequent logos.
-The first attempts to link sports identity with Guadalajara’s coat of arms were before 1920.
-However, only in 1923 did the emblem acquire a recognizable form, the basis for all subsequent versions.
-The design has changed repeatedly and even included the image of stars, reflecting victories in Mexican League championships.
+The first attempts to link sports identity to Guadalajara’s coat of arms date to before 1920.
+However, it was only in 1923 that the emblem acquired a recognizable form, the basis for all subsequent versions.
+The design has changed repeatedly, even including images of stars, reflecting victories in Mexican League championships.

 What is Chivas (club)?

 Chivas is a popular nickname for Club Deportivo Guadalajara.
 It’s a Mexican soccer team recognized as the most valuable in Liga MX.
-It has won many championships and has never fallen to a lower league.
+It has won many championships and has never been relegated.
 The club’s home stadium is Estadio Akron, and its owner is Grupo Omnilife.

 1908 – 1911